sbezo/chess-pairing/README.md

-About
+# About

 Chess-Pairing software for round-robin chess tournaments.
+Web is currently hosted on [chess-pairing.online](https://chess-pairing.online)

 Tournament pairings are based on the Berger tables, following the original construction method developed by Richard Schurig.

 Note: Please test the software before use.
 The software is provided as-is and used at your own risk.

+# Releases

-Version 1.0
+## Version 1.0
 Features:

     Sort & randomize players